MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdUrls.md

 ---
 title: "AdUrls object"
-description: "Contains the methods for managing the ad's URLs."
+description: "Contains the methods used to get the ad's URLs, tracking template, and custom parameters."
 author: "swhite-msft"
 manager: ehansen